 My research focuses on issues at the intersection of bioethics, ethics, and political philosophy.
 One of my longer-term projects involves developing a theory of political legitimacy that’s better-suited to assess the legitimacy of particular actions rather than, say, assessing the legitimacy of particular institutions or states as a whole.
 Much of my recent work has focused on how individuals, medical practitioners, and government actors should respond to collective action problems related to health, in some sense of ‘related to health.’
 This has led me to think especially about public health ethics generally, as well as political and ethical issues related to dietary patterns and infectious disease.

-- (first author with Jan Dutkiewicz) “A Public Health Ethics Case for Mitigating Zoonotic Disease Risk in Food Production,” Food Ethics (2021).
+- Justin Bernstein and Jan Dutkiewicz) “A Public Health Ethics Case for Mitigating Zoonotic Disease Risk in Food Production,” Food Ethics (2021).

 - “Anti-Vaxxers, Anti-Anti-Vaxxers, Fairness, and Anger,” Kennedy Institute of Ethics Journal (2021).

-- (second author with Pierce Randall).
+- Pierce Randall and Justin Bernstein.
 “Reciprocity and the Ethics of Giving During Pandemics” Journal of Social Philosophy, (2021).

-- (first author with Pierce Randall).
+- Justin Bernstein and Pierce Randall.
 “Against the Public Goods Conception of Public Health,” Public Health Ethics (2020).

-- (second author with Travis Rieder) “The Case for Contributory Ethics: Or, How to Think About Individual Morality in a Time of Global Problems,” Ethics, Policy, and Environment (2020).
+- Travis Rieder and Justin Bernstein.
+“The Case for Contributory Ethics: Or, How to Think About Individual Morality in a Time of Global Problems,” Ethics, Policy, and Environment (2020).

 - Rupali Limaye, Molly Sauer, Joe Ali, Justin Bernstein, Brian Wahl, Anne Barnhill, and Alain Labrique.
 “Building Trust While Influencing Online COVID-19 Content in a Socially Mediated World,” The Lancet Digital Health (2020).